kdayns/brewarm/readme.md

 * R-PI only - sensor data displaying on cheap 4digit lcd with TM1637 driver IC (RPi.GPIO library dependency)

 ## WIP prioritized
+* web - load force from config
+* use buffers for log flushing
+* use http from upython
 * pid reset
 * sensor offset setting
 * fermentation profile